rjanapa/rjanapa/Dropbox.md

 <b>c.
 Synchronization Service</b>
 <ins>The Synchronization Service is the component that processes file updates made by a client and applies these changes to other subscribed clients.</ins> It also synchronizes clients’ local databases with the information stored in the Metadata DB.
 The Synchronization Service is the most important part of the system architecture due to its critical role in managing the metadata and synchronizing users’ files.
 Desktop clients communicate with the Synchronization Service to either obtain updates from the Cloud Storage or send files and updates to the Cloud Storage and, potentially, other users.
 If a client was offline for a period, it polls the system for new updates as soon as they come online.
 When the Synchronization Service receives an update request, it checks with the Metadata DB for consistency and then proceeds with the update.
 Subsequently, a notification is sent to all subscribed users or devices to report the file update.

-The Synchronization Service should be designed to transmit less data between clients and the Cloud Storage to achieve a better response time.
+The Synchronization Service should be designed to transmit less data between clients and the Cloud Block Storage to achieve a better response time.
 To meet this design goal, the Synchronization Service can employ a differencing algorithm to reduce the amount of data that needs to be synchronized.
 Instead of transmitting entire files from clients to the server or vice versa, one can just transmit the difference between two versions of a file.
 Therefore, only the part of the file that has been changed is transmitted.
 This also decreases bandwidth consumption and cloud data storage for the end-user.
 One will be dividing files into 4MB chunks and will be transferring modified chunks only.
 Server and clients can calculate a hash (e.g., SHA-256) to see whether to update the local copy of a chunk or not.
 On the server, if one already have a chunk with a similar hash (even from another user), one don’t need to create another copy; one can use the same chunk.

 To be able to provide an efficient and scalable synchronization protocol, one can consider using a communication middleware between clients and the Synchronization Service.
 The messaging middleware should provide scalable message queuing and change notifications to support a high number of clients using pull or push strategies.
 This way, multiple Synchronization Service instances can receive requests from a global request Queue, and the communication middleware will be able to balance its load.